AnnOthmane18/SoPC---PWM-Component/README.md

 #endif /* __ALTERA_AVALON_PWM_REGS_H__ */

 ```
-* Simple application of the driver wlong with the PWM component
+* Simple application of the driver along with the PWM component

 ```yaml
 #include "system.h" // where all the macros are defined(addresses of different components inside the chip)